istio-ecosystem/wasm-extensions/doc/write-integration-test.md

 As the first step of the test, a `Params` struct is created.
 Besides the Golang testing object, the other two variables are passed in:
 * a string map, which will be copied to `Vars` string map in `Params`. `Vars` are used to fill in all kinds of template that are used in the test, such as Envoy bootstrap configuration, listener configuration, filter configuration, etc. We will look at how `Vars` are used later.
 * a test inventory, which lists all tests that could be ran by go test.
 Inside the function, each test is going to have a unique set of ports assigned, which will be used later when spawn up Envoy and XDS server.
-Test inventory is to make sure that there is no port collision.
+Test inventory is to prevent port collision.
 For example, [here](https://github.com/istio/proxy/blob/32a5195862266bc49faa94bfb88d1719420abb3b/test/envoye2e/inventory.go#L21) is the test inventory of `istio/proxy`.
 ```go
 params := driver.NewTestParams(t, map[string]string{
 		"ExampleWasmFile": filepath.Join(env.GetBazelBinOrDie(), "example.wasm"),